 Our solicitors carry out a number of tasks to improve our customers' experience.
 These include checking every will our customers make, giving advice and feedback on wills where necessary, responding to customer questions of a legal nature by telephone or by email and providing training.

 A solicitor is a legal professional who has gone through all the necessary training and who subscribes to a professional code of practice.
 The training involves both academic and practical stages with rigorous examinations throughout.
 There is also a requirement for continuing training to ensure ongoing competence as the law evolves.
 Solicitors can advise on any area of law but they tend to specialise in e.g. wills & probate, property, litigation, tax etc.

-Solicitors have traditionally worked in Law Firms that are registered with the Solicitor’s Regulation Authority.
-Over the last few years solictiors have been allowed to give advice to consumers from other professional and commercial organisations.
+Solicitors have traditionally worked in law firms that are registered with the Solicitor's Regulation Authority (SRA).
+In recent years, solicitors have been allowed to give advice to consumers from other professional and commercial organisations.
 This has been done in a drive to improve access to justice.

 Who are the SRA?

 The Solicitors Regulation Authority is the body that regulates and oversees solicitors and law firms in England and Wales.
 The SRA set out the principles and code of conduct that all solicitors and law firms must adhere to.
 Solicitors are bound to act by the principles and the code even if they are not employed by a law firm.